-Count your butterflies1 August 2013
+Count your butterflies

 Count your butterflies for this year's Big Butterfly Count, the initiative run by Butterfly Conservation which draws on ordinary gardeners to help monitor populations of this much-loved but endangered garden regular.

 All you have to do is find a quiet spot somewhere in your garden any time between now and the end of August, sit down for 15 minutes and record any butterflies you see.
 You'll find an ID chart and full instructions on the website (www.bigbutterflycount.org).